 }

-To bind the data source, set its model type PivotJSONData to TValue of the PivotEngine class.
+To use this data with the Pivot Table, assign the model type PivotJSONData to the TValue parameter of the PivotEngine class.

 public async Task<object> GetData(FetchData param)